Auckland68/OpenAIProjects/README.md

 # OpenAIProjects using ChapGPT and DAL-LE
-Based on the course by Jose Portilla
+Based on the course by Jose Portilla - Notebooks for completed projects

-Note: Not all notebooks uploaded

 * Notebook 1 - General Connection
 * Notebook 2 - NLP to SQL Queries